 Educational Content

-For studying, note-taking, and comprehension, 95% accuracy is more than sufficient.
-Students do not need perfect transcripts — they need searchable, navigable text that captures key concepts.
-Minor errors in filler words or phrasing do not affect learning outcomes.
+For studying, note-taking, and comprehension, 95% is more than enough.
+Students don't need word-perfect transcripts.
+They need searchable, navigable text that captures the concepts.
+Minor errors in filler words don't change learning outcomes.

 Best for: